zandaqo/structurae/doc/API.md

 <a name="ObjectView+get"></a>

 ### objectView.get(field) ⇒ <code>\*</code>
-Returns the value or view of a given field.
+Returns a number for primitive fields or a view for all other fields.

 **Kind**: instance method of [<code>ObjectView</code>](#ObjectView)
 **Returns**: <code>\*</code> - value of the field